nes-lab/shepherd/software/shepherd-calibration/README.md

 ---

+*shepherd-cal* is the command line utility for calibrating and profiling a shepherd cape.

 ## Installation

 *shepherd-cal* is a pure python package and currently NOT available on PyPI.

 For install from local sources:

 ```Shell